My Quiet Blacksmith Life in Another World

 My Quiet Blacksmith Life in Another World (鍛冶屋ではじめる異世界スローライフ, Kajiya de Hajimeru Isekai Surō Raifu) is a Japanese light novel series written by Tamamaru and illustrated by Kinta.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in December 2018.
 It was later acquired by Fujimi Shobo who began publishing it under their Kadokawa Books light novel imprint in December 2019.
 A manga adaptation illustrated by Yoshino Himori began serialization in ASCII Media Works' Dengeki Comic Regulus magazine in July 2020.

+Plot

+After a middle-aged white-collar worker named Eizo is hit by a truck while attempting to save a stray cat, the cat reveals itself to be an entity with god-like powers, and grants him a reincarnation in a fantasy world.
+While Eizo wishes to have a relaxing life as a blacksmith alongside a pet cat, his blacksmithing abilities are overpowered, and he begins living with a tiger-like girl instead of a pet.